cothema/ionic-universal-firebase-login/README.md

 npm install ionic-universal-firebase-login --save
 ```

-Go to https://firebase.google.com/ and create an account for your app
+- Go to https://firebase.google.com/ and create an account for your app
 if you don't have it already.
+  - Create Web app, Android app (optionally) and iOS app (optionally)
   - Open your app settings and in General section at the bottom copy
 Firebase SDK snippet (in Config format).

-Edit `src/environments/environment.ts` and copy the config as in
+- Edit `src/environments/environment.ts` and copy the config as in
 example below:

 ```typescript